stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

   The hour-long attempt was a wasteful as well as futile one, for it used up great stores of my energy and forced me both to take an extra food tablet, and to put an additional chlorate cube in the oxygen mask.
-It has also brought a pause in the day&rsquo;s gropings, for I am still much too exhausted to walk.
-After cleaning my hands and arms of the worst of the mud I sat down to write these notes&mdash;leaning against an invisible wall and facing away from the corpse.
+It has also brought a pause in the day's gropings, for I am still much too exhausted to walk.
+After cleaning my hands and arms of the worst of the mud I sat down to write these notes--leaning against an invisible wall and facing away from the corpse.

-  That body is simply a writhing mass of vermin now&mdash;the odour has begun to draw some of the slimy akmans from the far-off jungle.
+  That body is simply a writhing mass of vermin now--the odour has begun to draw some of the slimy akmans from the far-off jungle.
 I notice that many of the efjeh-weeds on the plain are reaching out necrophagous feelers toward the thing; but I doubt if any are long enough to reach it.
 I wish some really carnivorous organisms like the skorahs would appear, for then they